 Annapurna Conservation Area Permit (ACAP): This permit is mandatory for all trekkers entering the Annapurna Conservation Area, which includes Upper Mustang.
 The ACAP aims to conserve the natural and cultural heritage of the region.

-Restricted Area Permit: As Upper Mustang is considered a restricted area, a special permit called the Restricted Area Permit (RAP) is required.
-The RAP is issued by the Department of Immigration in Kathmandu and is valid for a limited period US Dollar 500 per person for 10 days.
+Restricted Area Permit: As the Upper Mustang is considered a restricted area, a special permit called the Restricted Area Permit (RAP) is required.
+The RAP is only valid for ten days and for a limited amount of US$500 per person, according to the Kathmandu Department of Immigration.
 US $50 per day if the trek is longer than 10 days (within the Upper Mustang area proper)

 TIMS Card: The Trekker's Information Management System (TIMS) card is necessary for all trekkers in Nepal.
 There are two types of TIMS cards: one for independent trekkers and another for trekkers associated with a registered trekking agency.
 The TIMS card helps to ensure the safety and security of trekkers.